Cider

-Perry is a similar product to cider made from fermented pear juice.
+Perry is a similar product to cider made by fermenting pear juice.
 When distilled, cider turns into fruit brandy.

 Appearance and types

 The flavour of cider varies.
 Ciders can be classified from dry to sweet.
 Their appearance ranges from cloudy with sediment to completely clear, and their colour ranges from almost colourless to amber to brown.
 The variations in clarity and colour are mostly due to filtering between pressing and fermentation.
 Some apple varieties will produce a clear cider without any need for filtration.
 Both sparkling and still ciders are made; the sparkling variety is the more common.

 Modern, mass-produced ciders closely resemble sparkling wine in appearance.
 More traditional brands tend to be darker and cloudier.
 They are often stronger than the mass-produced varieties and taste more strongly of apples.
 Almost colourless, white cider has the same apple juice content as conventional cider but is harder to create because the cider maker has to blend various apples to create a clearer liquid.
 White ciders tend to be sweeter and more refreshing.
-They are typically 7–8 % ABV in strength.
-Black cider, by contrast, is dry amber premium cider which has an alcohol content of 7–8 % ABV.
+They are typically 7–8% ABV in strength.
+Black cider, by contrast, is dry amber cider which has an alcohol content of 7–8% ABV.

 Etymology

 The word cider is first mentioned in Middle English in biblical use as sicer / ciser "strong drink", "strong liquor" in the 13th century and as sither(e) / cidre "liquor made from the juice of fruits" → "beverage made from apples" in the 14th century.
 It was probably first borrowed from Old French primitive form sizre "fermented beverage" (Eadwine Psalter, LXVIII, 14) and then from another younger French form cistre, later sidre, cidre "beverage made from fruits".

 The specific meaning "fermented beverage from apples" appears in Old French for the first time by the Norman chronicler Wace in 1130 / 1140 (Wace, conception de Nostre Dame).
 The Old French word *cisre (sizre) is from Gallo-Romance *cisera found in Medieval Latin by the English author Alexander Neckam (Neckam, De nominibus utensilium).
 It is an altered form of Church Latin sicera "fermented drink", itself borrowed from Greek sīkéra, ultimately from Hebrew šēkār, "intoxicating liquor".

 The cognates in the different Romance languages : Spanish, Portuguese sidra, Italian sidro, etc., in the Germanic languages : German Zider, etc. are all from French and Breton chistr, Welsh seidr (through an English form) probably too.

-By the 19th century, cider referred to the expressed juice of apples, either before fermentation as sweet cider, or after fermentation, a hard cider.
+By the 19th century, in the United States, cider referred to the expressed juice of apples, either before fermentation as sweet cider, or after fermentation, a hard cider.